 Bit Name Operation

-8-15 Outgoing Character If output mode is set to ll (single character), this byte is sent to the port for transmission to the external device.
+8-15 Outgoing Character If output mode is set to 11 (single character), this byte is sent to the port for transmission to the external device.
 If output mode is set to 00 or 01 (inactive or automatic), this byte is ignored.
-In automatic-output-with-special-interrupt request, this byte must not be a special character; otherwise the special character detection logic will not permit automatic output to start.
-When an output-done interrupt is produced, the MUX will store the character that produced the interrupt in this byte.
+In automatic-output-with- special-interrupt request, this byte must not be a special character; otherwise the special character detection logic will not permit automatic output to start.
+When an output-done interrupt is produced, the MUX will store the special character that produced the

+will store the character that produced the interrupt in this byte.
 If output mode is set to 10 (port control output), this byte is sent to the port as a control character, governing both output and input.
 In this case, the meanings of the eight bits are as follows:

-8 Value Parity Inhibit
+8 Parity Inhibit

-0 Parity is generated (transmit) and checked (receive).
+Value Devite is repeated (transmit) and shocked

+U (receive).

 1 No parity

 Bit

-9 Stop Bit Selector
+9 Stop Bit

-Value beleetol
+Value Selector

 0 One stop bit.

 1 Two stop bits (output).
 For input, one stop bit is adequate.